How to Clean Carpet With Baking Soda

 Credit: This image is generated by You.com and edited by Canva

-Apply Baking Soda on Carpet:
+Apply Baking Soda on It:

 Next, evenly sprinkle baking soda over the carpet, ensuring a light coating on the fibers.
 Allow it to sit for at least 20 to 25 minutes to absorb odors and oils.